ErpNetDocs/tech/advanced/calculated-attributes/operators/concat.md

 ## Example

-The following example concatenates the word 'Red' with the value of the field 'Notes' in Sales Order Lines:
+The following example concatenates the word 'Red' with the value of the field Notes in a sales order lines:

 ```
 10: CONCAT CONST:Red ATTRIB:Notes